Consider the simple-looking second-order differential equation

-Even though the denominator of the integral in the frequency is zero at both extrema, the integral can be numerically evaluated quite handily using tanh-sinh quadrature, apart from when c0 ≈ c1 ≈ 1 .
-In this region round-off error easily leads to a result that is not useful and an estimate of the integral is necessary.
-If the extrema are written as c = 1 ± δ , then applying the binomial series to the first two terms of the denominator gives
+Even though the denominator of the integral in the frequency is zero at both extrema, the integral can be numerically evaluated quite handily using tanh-sinh quadrature, apart from when c0 = c1 = 1 .
+In this limit integration is problematic and can be replaced with an exact result.
+If the extrema are written as c ≈ 1 ± δ , then applying the binomial series to the first two terms of the denominator gives

 Leaving the third term in the denominator initially untouched, the integral can be evaluated as an inverse sine.
 The constant l, being defined by the first two terms of the denominator at the extrema, is then replaced using the same expansion for the final result:

 The approximation above in red is to the eye already a pretty good match for the numerical solution for arbitrary elliptic modulus.
 The discrepancy can be seen better by visualizing the difference between the numerical and approximate solutions:

 Varying the elliptic modulus k shows that the approximation, while matching the numerical solution at extrema, is generally either slightly above or slightly below the latter between extrema.
 Careful variation with cursor keys will show that there is a small range of elliptic modulus for which the approximation appears to be equally above and below the numerical solution between extrema.

 To make this more exact, define a simple deviation by